The holiday season ends with advertisers pausing their holiday campaigns. The effects of which are immediately noticeable in publishers’ earnings.

-Understanding the problem
+Understanding the Problem

-With any drop in revenue the starting point is to understand the problem.
+With any drop in revenue, the starting point is to understand the problem.
 Your revenue can drop due to one of three things happening:

-Drop in ad requests
+Drop in Ad Requests

 Sudden drops in ad requests around the start of January usually relate to traffic changes and this is easily checked against analytics.
 If traffic has dropped and that drop reflects changes in previous years your main option is to wait it out.

-Drop in fill rate
+Drop in Fill Rate

-Fill rates can drop in January if floors aren’t adjusted to reflect seasonal bidding patterns.
-Whilst you might be able to fill impressions with a $5 floor in December, you might not be receiving the bids to support the same rate in January.
+Fill rates can drop in January if floors aren’t adjusted to reflect seasonal buying patterns.
+Whilst you might be able to fill impressions with a $5 floor in December, you might not be receiving the bids to support that same rate in January.

 Drop in CPMs

-Even those sites who maintain the number of impressions served can experience significant drops in January as CPM rates drop thanks to lower advertiser bids.
-Of the three factors this is the issue impacting most publisher in January.
+Even those sites that maintain the number of impressions served can experience significant January revenue drops as CPM rates drop thanks to lower advertiser bids.
+CPMs are generally lower at the start of every quarter but can be particularly harsh in January.

 The rate publishers receive for each impression is governed by auction.
 More advertiser making strong bids supports high rates, but any drop in that “auction pressure” leads to rates being suppressed.